airtai/fastagency/docs/docs/en/contributing/CONTRIBUTING.md

 - If you choose to configure advanced options, you will have the opportunity to set optional environment secrets needed for development while starting the codespace.
 - For detailed instructions related to advanced options, refer to the <a href="https://docs.github.com/en/codespaces/developing-in-a-codespace/creating-a-codespace-for-a-repository#creating-a-codespace-for-a-repository" target="_blank">GitHub Codespaces documentation</a>.

 > **Note:** If you create the Codespace using the default options, you may not see an option to set environment variables during setup.
 However, you can set them later in the terminal after starting the Codespace, as needed.
-For a list of environment variables, please refer to the section [below](#list-of-optional-api-keys).
+For a list of environment variables, please refer to the section [below](#list-of-optional-environment-variables).

----

 #### Setting Environment Variables (Optional)